scalameta/metals/docs/integrations/new-editor.md

 - `off` (default): the `metals/inputBox` request is not supported.
 In this case, Metals tries to fallback to `window/showMessageRequest` when possible.
 - `on`: the `metals/inputBox` request is fully supported.

+##### `isVirtualDocumentSupported`

+Possible values:

+- `off` (default): virtual documents are not supported.
+In this case, Metals saves generated files to disk e.g. decompiled class files or source jar files.
+- `on`: virtual documents are supported and Metals sends the content of the file to the client rather than a URI reference to it.
+  It's up to the client to display that content as though it were a file.

+##### `isLibraryFileSystemSupported`

+Possible values:

+- `off` (default): library file system is not supported.
+- `on`: library file system is supported.
+Metals sends the `metals-library-filesystem-ready` command when the libraries have been registered and the library filesystem is ready to navigate.

 ##### `isExitOnShutdown`